Prophet Nigel Gaisie Drops GH¢10m Kumchacha Lawsuit, Warns of No Second Chances

 This led to the filing of a GH¢10m suit in court, marking one of the most high-profile legal confrontations between two figures in Ghana's prophetic ministry space in recent memory.

-However, days after the official suit was filed, Gaisie took to Facebook to announce he had dropped the lawsuit, though not without attaching a firm condition that signals the dispute is far from over.
+However, days after the official suit was filed, Gaisie took to Facebook to announce he had dropped the lawsuit, though not without attaching a firm condition and a subtle warning.

-His change of heart came after consultations with key religious figures in his life, including Prophet Emmanuel Amoako, Reverend Agyenim Boadu, Reverend Kojo Bempah, Prophet Aginco, Prophet Maxwell Acheampong, Professor Boadi Nyamkye, Prophet Nana Yaw and Jesus One Touch, among others.
+His change of heart reportedly came after consultations with key religious figures in his life, including Prophet Emmanuel Amoako, Reverend Agyenim Boadu, Reverend Kojo Bempah, Prophet Aginco, Prophet Maxwell Acheampong, Professor Boadi Nyamkye, Prophet Nana Yaw and others.

-Gaisie said he found guidance in the example of Jesus Christ and could not bring himself to turn down the appeal of so many respected voices in the body of Christ.
+Gaisie said he found guidance in the example of Jesus Christ and could not bring himself to turn down the appeal of so many respected voices in the body of the Lord.

 Source: Facebook

-Prophet Nigel Gaisie said in a Facebook post:
+Prophet Nigel Gaisie said in his Facebook post:

 "Many men of God have called on me to discontinue the case, though it was extremely hard for me to agree to it due to the magnitude of damage and hurt the said man of God and his cohorts have caused me over the years.

-"However, I am guided by what Jesus Christ went through at the hands of wicked men, following the advice of my spiritual father, Prophet Emmanuel Amoako, Reverend Agyenim Boadu, Reverend Kojo Bempah, Prophet Aginco, Prophet Maxwell Acheampong, Professor Boadi Nyamkye, Prophet Nana Yaw, Jesus One Touch,kenndy afrah and many other men and women of God."
+"However, I am guided by what Jesus Christ went through at the hands of wicked men, following the advice of my spiritual father, Prophet Emmanuel Amoako, Reverend Agyenim Boadu, Reverend Kojo Bempah, Prophet Aginco, Prophet Maxwell Acheampong, Professor Boadi Nyamkye, Prophet Nana Yaw, Jesus One Touch, Kennedy Afrah and many other men and women of God."

 Has Nigel Gaisie Dropped the Kumchacha Case?

-Gaisie also used the statement to address what he described as a broader problem within Ghana's prophetic ministry, saying the sector is "gradually bleeding" due to colleagues who tear each other down rather than build.
+Gaisie also used the statement to address what he described as a wider issue within Ghana's prophetic ministry, saying the sector is 'gradually bleeding' due to colleagues who tear each other down rather than build.

-The YouTube video of Nigel Gaisie suing Kumchacha is below.
+A YouTube video detailing Nigel Gaisie's initial suit against Kumchacha is below.

 Nigel Gaisie files lawsuit against Kumchacha

-YEN.com.gh earlier reported that the dispute between Prophet Nigel Gaisie and Kumchacha escalated after a series of social media posts in which Kumchacha allegedly made damaging claims about Gaisie's reputation and ministry.
+YEN.com.gh earlier reported that the dispute had escalated after a series of social media posts in which Kumchacha allegedly made damaging claims about Gaisie's reputation and ministry.

-The tension between the two had been building for some time, with Gaisie maintaining that Kumchacha repeatedly targeted him without provocation.
+The tension between the two had been building for some time, with Gaisie maintaining that Kumchacha repeatedly targeted him without provocation, with the matter crossing into legal territory.

 Source: YEN.com.gh